jads-nl/data-science-foundation-in-python/_sources/handson-ml2/projects.md

 4. Feature scaling: standardize or normalize features.

 ### 5. Short-list promising models
-Notes:
-- If the data is huge, you may want to sample smaller training sets so you can train many different models in a reasonable time (be aware that this penalizes complex models such as large neural nets or Random Forests).
-- Once again, try to automate these steps as much as possible.

 1. Train many quick and dirty models from different categories (e.g., linear, naive, Bayes, SVM, Random Forests, neural net, etc.) using standard parameters.
 2. Measure and compare their performance.